 This course will build a great foundation for students looking to continue on with additional avalanche education/certification in the future.

-Participants who register for this course come with a wide variety of knowledge and skill sets.
-Due to that fact there is not a preset itinerary for this course.
+Due to that fact that participants who register for this course come with a wide variety of knowledge and skill sets, there is not a preset itinerary for this course.
 Daily lessons and activities will largely be decided upon by the group with the course instructor taking into consideration the group's make-up and each member's individual backgrounds and personal goals.